haposroto155135/prostorepo/README.md

-The expansion of postal services and courier networks in the 19th century relied on well-maintained roads for the timely delivery of mail and packages between towns and cities.
+The construction of military roads and strategic transportation routes played a crucial role in military campaigns and logistics during conflicts such as the Napoleonic Wars and the American Civil War.